MAUVE Scores for Generative Models: Theory and Practice: Introduction

 Finally, the third summary simply uses costs from the mid-point of the frontier, i.e., the coordinates corresponding to $\lambda={1}/{2}$:

 At their core, all three summaries are based on $f$-divergences.
 Thus, all three benefit from our estimation algorithms and error bounds for $f$-divergences, which we discuss next.

 \myparagraph{Statistical Estimation Algorithms (\Cref{sec:compute})} We give algorithms for computing the summaries $\mauve_f$, $\mray_f$, and $\midp_f$ on real-world distributions of text or images.
 This requires computing $f$-divergences between the target distribution $P$ and the model distribution $Q$, which is challenging due to the lack of direct access to $P$ and $Q$, and the large support of each distribution.
-To address these challenges, we propose four methods for estimating divergence frontiers from i.i.d. samples using embeddings of the data (e.g., from a large language model for text data): \begin{enumerate} \item \textit{Quantization}: we jointly quantize the distributions $P$ and $Q$ in some embedding space to form two multinomial distributions, then estimate the divergence frontier between the two multinomial distributions. \item \textit{Nearest-neighbor}: we use the nearest neighbors (in some embedding space) of each sample to estimate the likelihood ratio $P(x)/Q(x)$, which we use to estimate the required $f$-divergences. \item \textit{Classifier}: we train a classifier to identify whether each sample belongs to the target or model distribution.
-We use the classifier to estimate the likelihood ratio and, in turn, the required $f$-divergences. \item \textit{Parametric}: we assume that embedded samples from the target and model distributions are distributed according to multivariate Gaussians.
-We estimate the parameters of each Gaussian and estimate the divergence frontier by numerical integration. \end{enumerate}
+To address these challenges, we propose three methods for estimating divergence frontiers from i.i.d. samples using embeddings of the data (e.g., from a large language model for text data): \begin{enumerate} \item \textit{Quantization}: we jointly quantize the distributions $P$ and $Q$ in some embedding space to form two multinomial distributions, then estimate the divergence frontier between the two multinomial distributions. \item \textit{Nearest-neighbor}: we use the nearest neighbors (in some embedding space) of each sample to estimate the likelihood ratio $P(x)/Q(x)$, which we use to estimate the required $f$-divergences. \item \textit{Classifier}: we train a classifier to identify whether each sample belongs to the target or model distribution.
+We use the classifier to estimate the likelihood ratio and, in turn, the required $f$-divergences. \end{enumerate}

-\myparagraph{Error Bounds} We develop new error bounds for the first quantization approach.
+\myparagraph{Error Bounds} We develop error bounds for the first quantization approach.
 The total estimation error of the divergence frontier consists of two parts: (i) the statistical error in estimating the frontier from samples, and (ii) the quantization error that arises from passing from the original distributions to their quantized versions.